-The Academic Deans invite you to apply for a Teaching Apprentice for the spring 2013 semester.
+The Academic Deans invite you to apply for a Teaching Apprentice for the fall 2014 semester.
 The information below describes the program and outlines the process for applying through your Electronic Portfolio for an apprentice.

 Please note that the Teaching Apprentice program emphasizes the apprentice’s learning, whereas the Course Assistant program, administered at the departmental level, emphasizes the assistant’s services to the instructor.
 Apprentices receive academic credit, whereas Course Assistants are paid.
 These programs have their own requirements and duties, and are not interchangeable.
 Only those apprenticeships that meet the guidelines of the program, include all four required components described below, and are submitted on time will be approved.

-Because we need time to review teaching apprentice requests and may have to ask for clarification or alteration of your plans before we can grant approval, you should submit your application as soon as possible, preferably by December 7, 2012, even if you have not yet identified a student to serve as an apprentice.
-We will review the request and, if approved, it will be carried as “pending” until you enter the name of a student.
+Because we need time to review teaching apprentice requests and may have to ask for clarification or alteration of your plans before we can grant approval, you should submit your application as soon as possible (preferably by May 23, 2014), even if you have not yet identified a student to serve as an apprentice.
+We will review the request and, if approved, it will be marked “pending” until you enter the name of a student.
 Once the dean approves a request, the apprentice must still obtain his or her advisor’s approval and accept the assignment.
 These steps can take several days and must be concluded by the end of drop/add.
-Therefore the system will close and absolutely no applications for spring teaching apprentices will be accepted after 4 PM on Friday, January 25, 2013.

 Typical Duties of the Apprentice

-- Apprentices may assist the instructor with selecting and obtaining course materials and with setting up and managing technological aids such as Blackboard.
+- Course Preparation: Apprentices may assist the instructor with selecting and obtaining course materials and with setting up and managing technological aids such as Blackboard.

-- Apprentices may grade wholly objective exercises ONLY.
+- Grading: Apprentices may grade objective exercises ONLY.
 In no case may they do preliminary grading of papers or examinations or play any role in the assignment of final grades.

 - the academic work to be completed by the apprentice,